Gabriel-RABHI/ActionBridge/README.md

-Here is the refined and corrected version of your text.
-I have fixed the grammatical errors (like "can induces" and "PR are"), smoothed out the phrasing for a more authoritative tone, and polished the formatting of your bullet points and notes to make them easier to read.

----

 # ActionBridge

 ## Overview

 ActionBridge introduces a structured, file-system-based workflow for large-scale, AI-assisted software development.
 By utilizing Hierarchical, Fractal Prompt Building, it aggressively optimizes AI agent context and execution, delivering better results within the most complex codebases.

-It implements an iterative, hierarchical specification process where the code itself is treated as a temporary, replaceable artifact.
-While ActionBridge is purpose-built to pioneer a new class of architecture dedicated to AI-assisted Line of Business (LOB) software development, its workflow can be seamlessly applied to any existing codebase to enhance AI reliability and output quality.
+ActionBridge was born as the logical continuation of a deeper architectural project: **Ghost Body Object (GBO)**.
+While GBO is a groundbreaking .NET persistence technology designed primarily to radically simplify software design for _human_ developers, ActionBridge is the Agentic Framework built to leverage GBO's extreme architectural clarity.
+However, ActionBridge is entirely agnostic; it treats code as a temporary, replaceable artifact and its workflow can be seamlessly applied to **any** existing, structured codebase to drastically enhance AI reliability and output quality.
 ## Why?

 The foundational premise of ActionBridge is that applying LLMs to traditional software architectures—systems inherently designed _by_ humans, _for_ humans—is fundamentally flawed.
 When unleashed on medium-to-large legacy codebases, AI inevitably triggers context hallucinations, code duplication, silent bugs, and eventual code collapse.